SAP-archive/cloud-workflow-codejam/exercises/10/readme.md

 ![user task info in the workflow context](usertaskinfo.png)

-You can see that information about the User Task is clearly available, including the decision taken - in this example it was a "rejection".
+In the `usertaskinfo` property you can see that information about the User Task is clearly available, including the decision taken - in this example it was a "rejection".

 ### 4. Prepare a message appropriate to send to the requester